Where are the scanning services located?

 What's your turnaround time?

 Normally ten minutes or less.
 However, during midterms and finals, it may take up to several hours.
-You may drop-off your answer sheets for later pick-up.
+You may drop-off your answer sheets for later pick-up as scheduled.

 Is there a charge for scanning?